-A Decade of Service
+A Legacy of Service

 Our work is rooted in the belief that our collective survival depends on our collective action.

-We celebrate our milestones, each watershed moment of birth and tears, of witnessing ourselves as our ancestors wildest dreams.
 It’s been a decade of struggle, a decade of uplift, a decade “in defense of ourselves”, a decade of “words of fire” and a decade of “some of us are brave” with our eyes wide open and our feet deeply rooted in spells and magic and foretellings of liberation which leaves “no one behind enemy lines”.

 Milestone Moments & Accomplishments